What’s a rentvestor?

 Where to rentvest?

 Like any property investor, a rentvestor should buy with their head, and not their heart.
-Read our article for a list of things to consider when buying an investment property.

 Some forward-thinking rentvestors use the strategy to buy a family home – locking their future home in at today’s prices and then renting it out until they’re ready to in move.
 For others, rentvesting is about buying a high-yielding property in a high-growth area in order to build a nest egg for when they’re ready to buy a home to live in.